What is the risk of investing in Mutual Funds?

 The performance of a particular scheme of a Mutual Fund is denoted by Net Asset Value (NAV).
 In simple words, NAV is the market value of the securities held by the scheme.
 Mutual Funds invest the money collected from investors in securities markets.
 Read more

 Investing in mutual funds is already convenient at your fingertips.
 They are easy to invest in instruments, they are flexible, and investors can even start with as little as Rs.
 500 through the systematic investment plan method.
-There are also a few methods through which one could start investing in a mutual fund.
 Read more

 People often wait until later in life to start investing, even though it is the most effective way to safeguard their financial future.
 It is more common for first-time jobbers to upgrade their lifestyle than to plan for their future.
 In other words, they don't start investing until later in life.
 Read more